pysmo/aimbat-docs/docfiles/gettingData.rst

 Getting Data
 ============

-The material in this section is `not` needed to install AIMBAT and get it working if you already have the SAC files you want to use AIMBAT on.
-If you may need to

 There are several ways to obtain seismic data from `IRIS <http://www.iris.edu/dms/nodes/dmc/data/types/waveform-data/>`_ to input to AIMBAT.
 The authors used two ways to do it, and a further list of libraries for obtaining seismic data is provided in the sidebars `here <http://www.iris.edu/dms/nodes/dmc/data/types/waveform-data/>`_.

 .. ############################################################################ ..